Review

 Dance Shoes For Boys And Men

 Boys need the same categories of dance shoes as girls: tap shoes, ballet slippers, jazz shoes for some programs, character oxfords for musical theatre.
 The difference is style.
-Most beginner-shoe lists default to the strap or buckle styles that have been the girls' standard for decades.
-A boy enrolled in tap class needs an oxford or lace-up shoe, not a Mary Jane or Jr. Tyette strap.
+Most beginner-shoe lists default to the buckle and ribbon-tie styles that have been the girls' standard for decades.
+A boy enrolled in tap class needs an oxford, the lace-up cut, not a Mary Jane buckle or a Jr. Tyette ribbon tie.
 That one mistake, ordering the wrong style, is the most common reason parents return a boy's first dance shoes.
-This guide covers what to buy for young sons in their first class, what teen boys need when they move into technique programs, and what adult men need when they start dancing.
+Here's what to buy for a son's first class, for a teen boy moving into a technique program, and for an adult man starting out.

 Best Picks By Situation

-• Young boy, ballet class: Capezio Daisy canvas in white (or black if studio specifies).
+• Young boy, ballet class: Capezio Daisy leather in white (or black if studio specifies).
 Same shoe as the beginner ballet guide.
 Runs 1-1.5 sizes smaller than street shoes.

 • Teen boy, technique tap program: Capezio men's tap collection when child sizing is outgrown.
 The Downtown Tap Shoe (men's) is the lace-up oxford standard.
 Check men's sizing guide.